BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### Gene IDs

 IDs of the genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
 Cardinality 2 or greater.
-IDs are separated with the character |.
+IDs are separated with the character.

 This column is provided as additional information, members of OMA orthologous gene groups can be retrieved through the use of the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 ##### Gene names

 Name of the genes member of the OMA orthologous gene group with ID provided in `OMA ID` (column 1).
 Cardinality 2 or greater.
-Names are separated with the character |.
+Names are separated with the character.

 This column is provided as additional information, members of OMA orthologous gene groups can be retrieved through the use of the [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").